Etunek77/OOPS/README.md

 ___

 **'Tracker'**
--User can add new category in
-dashboard as well as any number of materials under each category depending on their lifestyle
+- User can add new category in dashboard as well as any number of materials under each category depending on their lifestyle

 **'Trigger'**
--If there are any meetings or TO-DO activity scheduled, then the application sends a PUSH Notification.
+- If there are any meetings or TO-DO activity scheduled, then the application sends a PUSH Notification.
 User can maintain a personal diary.

 **'Share'**
--User can share the image and other details of any material or appliance which is available in their dashboard with any of their friends, relatives and colleagues through Gmail or
+- User can share the image and other details of any material or appliance which is available in their dashboard with any of their friends, relatives and colleagues through Gmail or WhatsApp.
-WhatsApp.

 **'Learning Outcomes'**

--Sharing image along with text through Gmail and WhatsApp.
+- Sharing image along with text through Gmail and WhatsApp.

--Creating customised dashboards
-with attractive colours.
+- Creating customised dashboards with attractive colours.

--Notify through Gmail.
+- Notify through Gmail.
 ___